 What I often do is wait until I have concluded the service and the funeral director is coming to give final instructions to tell those present that I am available to answer any questions they may have.
 I have business cards on me so that if someone asks I can put them in touch with me later.
 Then let the Word do its work.
 I am certain that I will not know what fruit my funeral preaching has borne until I get to heaven, but I can’t wait to see what the Lord has done.

-Comment below or email me <pastor (at) ziontaylor (dot) org> if you want a sample funeral sermon or a sample order of service.
-I want to help anyone who asks.
+You may email me at <pastor (at) ziontaylor (dot) org> if you would like a sample funeral sermon or a sample order of service.

 (I’d prefer you not send a Facebook message because if we are not friends on Facebook your message will go into the inbox marked “Other” and I might not see it in time.)